ARTICLE I – ORGANIZATION AND PURPOSE

 - To review and vote on financial matters including the annual budget, issuance of borrowings for operating and capital purposes, and capital expenditures relative to additional facilities or major repairs, modifications or replacement to established facilities.

 - To review and vote on the establishment or discontinuance of all curricula.

 - To perform any and all functions they deem necessary for the effective and efficient operation of the college.

 - To provide feedback from the public and advice to the President.

 Section 3.
 Ethics

 If the College receives a complaint against a Trustee alleging unethical conduct or other conduct which could be deemed to be detrimental to the mission and goals of the College, the matter shall be referred to the Board’s Ethics Committee, which shall consist of three members.
-The Ethics Committee will be selected by the Trustee Chair.
-If the complaint is against a member of the Ethics Committee, the member at issue shall not serve on the Ethics Committee as it considers the complaint.
-The Ethics Committee shall have discretion to; determine if the complaint describes a violation of board ethics described in the boards Standards of Good Practice, be able to investigate the complaint, including the authority to engage an outside consultant.
+The Ethics Committee will be selected by the Trustee Chairperson.
+If the complaint is against a member of the Ethics Committee, the member at issue shall not serve on the Ethics Committee as it considers the complaint, and the Trustee Chairperson shall appoint an alternate member to serve for consideration of the complaint.
+The Ethics Committee shall have the authority to; determine if the complaint describes a violation of board ethics described in the boards Standards of Good Practice, and shall investigate the complaint, including the authority to engage an outside consultant.

 The Ethics Committee, at its discretion, shall determine whether to submit the complaint to the full Board of Trustees for consideration which may lead to action including censure, removal from committees, and/or removal from an officer position on the Board.
 All meetings to hear complaints or to consider action involving a Trustee shall occur at an open meeting, unless the Trustee that is the subject of the complaint requests a closed session, in accordance with the Open Meeting act.